yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 # Logical Partitioning
 ## Introduction
-[Logical Partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions) is an important feature of Power BI which help in improving the refresh time of Power BI datasets.
-In this example we will showcase and compare how Logical Partitioning can provide a faster data refresh by enabling parallel processing of multiple partitions..
+[Logical Partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions) is an important feature of Power BI which helps improving the refresh time of Power BI semantic models.
+In this example we will showcase and compare how Logical Partitioning can provide a faster data refresh by enabling parallel processing of multiple partitions.
 You can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section.

 ## Pre-requisites

 Before you begin, ensure you have the following:

-- [Databricks account](https://databricks.com/) and access to a Databricks workspace and also have Databricks SQL Warehouse set up
+- [Databricks account](https://databricks.com/), access to a Databricks workspace, and Databricks SQL Warehouse set up
 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.
 - Power BI **Premium** workspace
 - [DAX Studio](https://daxstudio.org/)